kaczla/list-lm/data/readme/utils_links.md

 - [LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory) - LLaMA2-Accessory is an open-source toolkit for pre-training, fine-tuning and deployment of Large Language Models (LLMs) and mutlimodal LLMs.
 - [LlamaIndex](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
 - [llm](https://github.com/rustformers/llm) - llm is a Rust ecosystem of libraries for running inference on large language models, inspired by llama.cpp.
+- [LLM decontaminator](https://github.com/lm-sys/llm-decontaminator) - Use LLM decontaminator to quantify a dataset's rephrased samples relative to a benchmark.
 - [LLMParser](https://github.com/kyang6/llmparser) - LLMParser is a simple and flexible tool to classify and extract structured data from text with large language models.
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of autoregressive language models.
 - [Lovely Tensors](https://github.com/xl0/lovely-tensors) - Tensors, ready for human consumption.